MikroElektronika/mikrosdk_click_v2/clicks/watchdog/README.md

 > In the first part of the example, we send pulses in a valid time window (Correct Operation).
 > The second part of the example sends pulses outside the valid time window and then the watchdog detects a fault condition, display "Fault",
-> performs the reset and turn on the LED ( WDT FLT ) on the Watchdog click board.
+> performs the reset and turn on the LED ( WDT FLT ) on the Watchdog Click board.
 > Results are being sent to the Usart Terminal where you can track their changes.

 ```c